Christian attitudes towards Freemasonry: The Church of Jesus Christ of Latter-day Saints

 Many Freemasons who were not members of the LDS Church harbored strong anti-Mormon sentiments that started in Nauvoo.
 Soon after Smith and his followers were initiated, the Grand Lodge of Illinois was compelled to revoke the charters of several predominantly Latter-day Saint lodges due to anti-Mormon sentiment and rumors of irregularities.
 In 1872, the Grand Lodge of Utah was formed and in 1925 implemented a policy prohibiting members of the church from become Masons or from associating with Utah lodges from out-of-state.
-The church also began discouraged its members from joining any "oath-bound" fraternities or "secret societies" without naming Freemasonry specifically, eventually codifying it in the Church Handbook of Instructions.
+The church also began to discourage its members from joining any "oath-bound" fraternities or "secret societies" without naming Freemasonry specifically, eventually codifying it in the Church Handbook of Instructions.
 In 1984, The Grand Lodge of Utah rescinded its ban on members of the church, after the proposal failed in 1983.
 Subsequently, the church removed language from the Church Handbook of Instructions that discouraged members from joining oath-bound fraternities.
 The Encyclopedia of Mormonism, a quasi-official 1992 publication, clarified the church's position by stating that "the philosophy and major tenets of Freemasonry are not fundamentally incompatible with the teaching, theology, and doctrines of the Latter-day Saints."

 Unlike many American Christian churches in the 21st century, the LDS Church does not currently have an anti-Masonic position.
 There is no formal barrier preventing a male from being both a member of the church and a Mason, and many have elected to do so.
 In 2008, Glen Cook, a practicing Latter-day Saint, became the Grand Master of the Grand Lodge of Utah, and subsequently held national and international Masonic offices.
 Mark E. Koltko-Rivera, another Latter-day Saint Freemason, authored an introduction to Freemasonry entitled Freemasonry: An Introduction.